learn-co-curriculum/navigating-with-bash-ide/README.md

 type instructions and commands for our computer to execute. `// ♥` is a customized prompt that we use here at Learn.
 To us the symbols `// ♥` remind us of the way, '//', of love, '♥'.
 That's our mantra when we're programming.
-And we think it looks pretty cool given how much time we spend in our terminal.
+And we think it looks pretty cool given how much time we spend in our terminals.

 More generally, the command line prompt is represented by a `$`.
 If you've read other tutorials, you might be familiar with seeing command line